remix-run/react-router/.changeset/small-squids-wash.md

 "react-router-dom": patch
 ---

-Modified to use pagehide instead of beforeunload to work in the environment of safari on ios
+Use `pagehide` instead of `beforeunload` for `<ScrollRestoration>`.
+This has better cross-browser support, specifically on Mobile Safari.